defaultxr/xr-abstractions/README.md

 `srush` - "snare rush" abstraction. might redo this to make it simpler.

-`stack` - a stack. you can push things onto the stack or pop them off of it.
+`stack` - a stack. you can push things onto the stack or pop them off of it. see also: `queue`.

 `taptempo` - tap or send bangs to get the tempo.